-We welcome you in celebrating this important milestone and in honoring Helen Riaboff Whiteley and Arthur Whiteley.
+We continue to celebrate and we welcome you in marking this important milestone — and in honoring Helen Riaboff Whiteley and Arthur Whiteley.

 When Arthur founded the Helen Riaboff Whiteley Center in Helen’s memory, he led with a determined vision.
 He wanted to offer a retreat, a phrontistery, located at Friday Harbor Labs that benefitted “scholars” from all fields.

-As the summer of 2020 arrived, we knew we couldn’t possibly gather together in person to celebrate so we reached out to past Whiteley Scholars asking them to share their individual Whiteley scholar experiences with us.
+When summer of 2020 arrived, we knew we couldn’t possibly gather together in-person to celebrate so we reached out to past Whiteley Scholars asking them to share their individual Whiteley Scholar experiences with us.
 What we heard back was amazing!
-We invite you to visit our Whiteley Center Retrospective.

-We are also extremely grateful for the many donations we have received in conjunction with the anniversary.
-If you are interested in making an anniversary contribution, please contact Rachel Anderson at firstname.lastname@example.org or make a gift online.
+We are also extremely grateful for the many, generous donations we have received in conjunction with the anniversary.
+If you are interested in making an anniversary contribution, please contact Rachel Anderson at email@example.com or make a gift online.

 Here’s to 20 incredibly successful years!
 We thank you, Arthur!